greg-randall/Face-Processor/README.md

 Face Processor standardizes headshot images by detecting facial landmarks and aligning them to a consistent position and scale.
 It can intelligently generate background imagery for photos that are too tightly cropped, making it perfect for creating uniform profile pictures and professional headshot galleries.

+## 🚀 Windows Downloadable Release

+**Ready-to-use Windows executable available!** No Python installation required.

+Download the latest Windows release from the repository's Releases section, or build your own using the instructions below.
+The Windows executable includes all dependencies and provides the full GUI experience in a single portable application.

 **Key Features:**

   - **Consistent Sizing & Alignment**: Uses the full height of the face (chin to forehead) for robust scaling, with eye-line alignment for vertical positioning.